aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/anta_integration.md

 !!! note
     [ANTA](https://anta.arista.com/stable/) will be the future default framework leveraged by AVD for network testing and validation.
 Since it introduces small [breaking changes](#breaking-changes), you have to opt-in to leverage ANTA with `eos_validate_state` by configuring: `use_anta: true`.
-    Starting AVD 5.0.0, only the scenario with `use_anta: true` will be kept, the other one will be removed.
+    Starting AVD 5.0.0, `eos_validate_state` will use ANTA as backend, which will change the default behavior (same as setting `use_anta: true` in older versions).

 # Overview